Denver Botanic Gardens Wedding & Elopement Guide for 2026

 Cons:

-How-to Book Your Wedding at the Botanic Gardens
+How-to Get Married at The Denver Botanic Gardens

 Choose your preferred garden space and date

-Denver Botanic Gardens offers several ceremony locations (below), each with its own guest limits, availability, and seasonal considerations.
+Denver Botanic Gardens offers several ceremony locations (next section), each with its own guest limits, availability, and seasonal considerations.

 The Botanic Garden Wedding Sites